The Council has an adopted Urban Forestry Strategy (TreeStrategy),which covers a period of 5 years.

 Tree is close to a building or wall

-If a tree in council ownership is within 1m your property (dwelling house, boundary wall, garage etc.) we will take action to reduce or remove the nuisance.
+If the trunk of a tree in council ownership is within 1m your property (dwelling house, boundary wall, garage etc.) we will take action to reduce or remove the nuisance.

 Site inspection will be undertaken.
 Customers will be informed within 12 working days of receiptthat a site inspection is required and that such a site inspection will be undertaken within 12 weeks of receipt and the customer notified of what action is considered appropriate.

 In many cases the solution will be for the council to prune the tree, but in exceptional circumstances it may be more appropriate to fell the tree.
 If pruning is appropriate we will endeavour to undertake works to stop the problem re-occurring within three-years.

 we will not prune, fell or cut the roots of a council owned tree to prevent roots entering a drain that is already broken or damaged.

 1. Tree roots typically invade drains that are already broken or damaged.
 Trees themselves very rarely break or damage the drain in the first place.
 Tree roots found in a drain are usually symptomatic of an underlying problem requiring repair of the broken pipe.
 If you are concerned about the condition of your drains then you are advised to contact your water and sewerage company.

 We will not prune or fell a council owned tree to remove or reduce blossom from trees or remove fallen blossom from private land.

 1 Tree blossom usually heralds the start of spring.
 Blossom is a natural occurrence, which cannot be avoided by pruning.

 2 Leaf fall usually occurs at the start of autumn, leaves are a natural occurance, which cannot be avioded by pruning.